-However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
-As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
+However it is possible to protect people from extremist ideologies and intervene to protect those at risk of radicalisation being radicalised and drawn to terrorism.

 32. So-Called "Honour Based" Violence & Forced Marriages

 School staff are alert to monitor the signs shown in extremist behaviours: